 3. Get on Independent Adjusting Firm Rosters.
 Lots of Them.

 The very second you have your home state or DHS license, start applying with as many IA Firms as you can.
 Many new adjusters only apply to the biggest 4 or 5 firms thinking that’s where the claims are.
 But when a catastrophe hits, it affects everyone – not just the state(s) where it happens or the large firms.

 For example, when a hurricane hits the Gulf, Texas and Louisiana might pull all the adjusters from Oklahoma and Alabama.
-That leaves an adjuster vacuum in those states, who then may need folks from other areas to come in and pick up the slack.
-And remember, the effects of such a large scale disaster don’t stop once the sun shines.
+That leaves an adjuster vacuum in those states, which then need folks from other areas to come in and pick up the slack.
+And remember, the effects of such a large-scale disaster don’t stop once the sun shines.
 They often affect the industry, the employers, and the communities for months.
 Sometimes years.